 Our financial report is designed to provide our taxpayers, Hood River County residents, investors and creditors with an overview of the District's finances and to demonstrate District's accountability.
-Questions concerning any of the information provided in this report or requests for additional information should be addressed to the Hood River County Library District, 502 State Street Hood River, OR 97031.
+Questions concerning any of the information provided in this report or requests for additional information should be addressed to Hood River County Library District, 502 State Street Hood River, OR 97031, 541-387-7062, info@hoodriverlibrary.org.

-Buzzy Nielsen, Library Director Hood River County Library District
+Buzzy Nielsen, Library Director

+Hood River County Library District